munificent/game-programming-patterns/book/data-locality.markdown

 </aside>

-In other words, if your code is crunching on `Thing` then `Another` then `Also`, you want them laid out in memory like this:
+In other words, if your code is crunching on `Thing`, then `Another`, then `Also`, you want them laid out in memory like this:

 <img src="images/data-locality-things.png" />